updated on:

 For example, you want to provide a financial accounting service.
 To test if this idea will be in demand, first you make some financial plans for clients manually through Excel.
 This way you can see if people are willing to pay you and how much are they willing to spend.
 As well, you can check what features are the most important for your audience and need to be implemented first.

-This model was used in the late 90s by Chuck Templeton, the founder of OpenTable, the service for online reservations.
+This model was used in the late 90s by Chuck Templeton, the founder of OpenTable, a service for online reservations.
 He did not immediately invest thousands of dollars in the technical implementation of the service, but booked tables in restaurants for other people manually.
-So Chuck checked the viability of the idea, understood how much users are ready to pay, and learned his audience.
+So Chuck checked the viability of the idea, understood how much potential customers are ready to pay, and learned about his audience.

 Piecemeal MVP